Escape room: History

+In 2003 in Spain Differend Games opened the doors of the escape room Négone first in Getafe with "La Maquina" and then in 2005 in Madrid with "La Fuga".

 Parapark, a Hungarian franchise that later operated in 20 locations in Europe and Australia, was founded in 2011 in Budapest.
 The founder, Attila Gyurkovics, claims he had no information about the Japanese escape games and based the game on Mihály Csíkszentmihályi's flow theory and his job experience as a personality trainer.
 As opposed to the Japanese precursors, in Parapark's games, players mainly had to find hidden keys or reach seemingly unattainable ones in order to advance.

-In 2012, the Swiss physics professor Gabriel Palacios created a scientific escape game for his students.
+In 2012, the Swiss physics teacher Gabriel Palacios created a scientific escape game for his students.
 The game was later offered to the public under the name AdventureRooms and distributed as a franchise in twenty countries.
 AdventureRooms introduced scientific puzzles (e.g. hidden infrared or polarized codes) to the genre.

 As of November 2019, there were estimated to be over 50,000 escape rooms worldwide.
 These can be particularly lucrative for the operators, as the upfront investment has been as low as US$7,000, while a party of 4-8 customers pay around US$25–30 per person for one hour to play, potentially generating annual revenue upwards of several hundred thousand dollars.
 As the industry has grown, start up costs have increased dramatically and so has the competition.
 Some customers now expect higher production values and games can cost over $50,000 to create.

 Reception

 The South China Morning Post described escape rooms as a hit among "highly stressed students and overworked young professionals."
 Sometimes players damage equipment or decorations inside the game area.

-The use of Hong Kong room escapes as distractions from the city's living conditions has been reviewed by local journalists.
+The use of Hong Kong room escapes as distractions from the city's living conditions has been commented on by local journalists.